skinny-framework/skinny-splash/README.md

 When you need to build low latency JSON APIs, consider using this library.

-- the most developer-friendly framework to build low latency JSON APIs
+- The most developer-friendly framework to build low latency JSON APIs
-- integration with Skinny Framework's existing handy components
+- Integration with Skinny Framework's existing handy components

-### How to use
+### Standalone Example

 #### build.sbt